Zihangzhao1999/Zihangzhao1999.github.io/manuals/skylar-configuration-operation-manual.md

 In the `Local runtime configuration` section, fill in these key fields:

 - `Asana personal access token`: the Asana PAT used to read from or write to Asana.
-Instructions for obtaining an Asana PAT are in the Asana API setup section below.
+Instructions for obtaining an Asana PAT are in the Asana API setup section 10.
 - `Gmail to Asana project name`: the Asana project name where Gmail automation creates tasks, for example `Skylar Test`.
 - `Asana request timeout seconds`: the Asana request timeout.
 The default is `30`.
 - `LLM API Key`: the DashScope API key.